 You know it's true: The way you think and act on the regular greatly affects your mood and how you feel about yourself.
 So it's important to put yourself in a safe space where you don't feel judged and can be in tune with your thoughts.
 Yoga is the place for that.
 "By setting intentions at the beginning of class and focusing on the present moment, you become more aware of negative thought patterns as they arise," Perz says.
 "By understanding them and replacing them with a new activity, such as controlled breathing and mindful movement, you can reduce the psychological stress that onsets negative thoughts...and drastically improve your overall attitude and outlook."

-8. You could lower your risk of heart disease.
+Yoga could lower your risk of heart disease

-Heart health is more important than ever, with recent research from the American Heart Association showing that heart attacks, high blood pressure, and diabetes are increasingly more common in younger people—especially women.
+Heart health is more important than ever, with recent research from the American Heart Association6 showing that heart attacks, high blood pressure, and diabetes are increasingly more common in younger people—especially women.
 But it turns out yoga may help lower your risk.
-A review of studies published in the European Journal of Preventive Cardiology found that practicing yoga could help just as much as conventional exercise, like brisk walking.
+A review of studies published in the European Journal of Preventive Cardiology7 found that practicing yoga could help just as much as conventional exercise, like brisk walking.
 In fact, the studies analyzed various types of yoga—both athletic and more gentle flows—as well as a wide range of people with various health conditions.
-Overall, they saw that those who practiced lowered their blood pressure by five points and decreased their levels of "bad" LDL cholesterol by 12 points.
-What this suggests: It's likely less about the type of yoga you're into and more about being consistent with your movement.

-10. You could stress less and sleep better.
+Yoga could help you stress less and sleep better

 Ah, sleep.
 It's the thing we're always told to get more of, no matter how elusive that concept seems.
 If you're struggling to snag more shut-eye, yoga could help.
 In fact, according to a recent national survey from the NCCIH, over 55 percent of yogis report improved sleep, and more than 85 percent said they were less stressed.
 Marlynn Wei, M.D., a psychiatrist in New York City, told Harvard Medical School that a lot of the credit (again) goes to the breathing practices in yoga, which can help you relax and relieve tension after a crazy stressful day.